pravega/pravega/docs/basic-reader-and-writer.md

 ## ReaderGroup Notifications

 The ReaderGroup api supports different types of notifications.
-Currently, we have one type implemented, but we plan to add more over time.
+Currently, we have two types implemented, but we plan to add more over time.
 The type we currently support is the following:

 1. SegmentEvent Notification